Force Sensing for Wearable Human-Robot Interfaces via Fluidic Innervation: Results

 In the lower-limb experiment, we integrated a 3D printed pad into the upper-thigh strap of a robotic knee exoskeleton (Fig.~\ref{fig:squats}A).
 The exoskeleton has a single actuator at the knee joint, underfoot FSRs, and a knee-ankle-foot-orthosis (details in \cite{devine2025robotic}).
 To isolate mechanical interaction from volitional movement between the user and device, the robot was not powered.
 While wearing the device, a single healthy individual (male, 21 years) stood still for 4 \unit{\second}, and then repeated a squat to $\approx 90\unit{\degree}$ of knee flexion 10 times (2 \unit{\second} cycle time) with a metronome cuing each half cycle.
 Pad pressure was offset and filtered as done in Sec.~\ref{sec:dynamometer}.

 During squatting, pad pressure exhibited a cyclic pattern that reflected task dynamics (Fig.~\ref{fig:squats}B), with maximum pressure at the most flexed part of the squat.
 This result aligns with the above-knee flexion condition in Sec.~\ref{sec:dynamometer}, suggesting thigh deformation can be captured in both isometric and dynamic conditions.
 This result is also consistent with upper-limb results showing pressure dependence on joint angle.
-Little signal drift was observed, suggesting stability of the air channels across functional movements involving multiple joints and large joint excursion.
-While these results suggest the system can be integrated with a wearable robot, future extended testing with the robot powered are needed to evaluate pad ability to capture volitional user interaction and applied torques by the device.
+While these results suggest the system can be integrated with a wearable robot, future extended testing with the robot powered are needed to evaluate user comfort, hysteresis, potential signal drift, and overall ability to capture volitional user interaction and applied torques by the device.